Performant

 On February 3–4, the PEPPER project officially launched with a hybrid kick-off meeting hosted in Stuttgart, Germany.
 Representatives from all eight consortium partners – including DLR, CEA, CNRS, AVL, DTU, EIFER, Elcogen, and Grant Garant – came together...

-The project is supported by the
+The project is supported by the Clean Hydrogen Partnership and its members.

-Funded by the European Union.
+Co-funded by the European Union.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or Clean Hydrogen Partnership.
 Neither the European Union nor the granting authority can be held responsible for them.